segunak/bsmp-charlotte/staff.md

 # Staff

-{: .note }
-> **The 2024 BAM Summer Mentorship Program has ended.
+**Please note, the 2024 BAM Summer Mentorship Program has ended.
 This page remains accessible for historical reference purposes only.**

-Here are the staff members for the 2024 Blacks at Microsoft (BAM) Summer Mentorship Program in Charlotte, North Carolina.
-Feel free to **click on any staffers name to connect with them on LinkedIn!**

 ## Program Team